DonJayamanne/listFilesVSCode/README.md

 # List Files
-## This is the README for your extension "listFiles"

 Provides a list of files in your workspace that can be filtered and selected.

 ## How to install